In this section

 Raul Palma

-Session 2b: Research Object Demo icon slides (1.2 MB)
+Session 2b: Research Object Demo slides (1.2 MB)

 Introduction to software architecture and technology